Volkswagen ID.3 Review

 Good to drive around town and doesn’t feel out of its depth on the motorway.
 The view out of the back isn’t great though, so you’ll be thankful for the parking sensors.

 There are three sizes of battery – 48kWh, 58kWh and 77kWh.
 The car should have a range of around 200 miles with the smallest of the three batteries fitted.
 It will cover around 260 miles with the middle of the three batteries, and a comparatively whopping 340 miles with the largest of the three.

 However, we tried the 58kWh battery’s range claim out for ourselves and got 220 miles, so you can expect the real-world mileages to be slightly lower than these claimed figures from VW.

 The downside of going for an ever-larger battery is that it will take longer to charge, although VW says all can be charged overnight, which it believes most people will do.
 The 58kWh model can be charged to 80% in just 31 minutes.

 There are also three sizes of electric motor.
 The entry-level model generates 126hp, while the mid-point motor produces 150hp.
 Finally, the most powerful of the three generates 204hp, and can accelerate the ID.3 from rest to 62mph in just over seven seconds.

 Electric vehicles tend to be at their best in the city, and it’s certainly here where the ID.3 is at home.
-As with most EVs, the initial burst of acceleration from standstill is eye-opening, and the ID.3 continues to accelerate at a brisk rate thereafter.
+As with most EVs, from the dinky Renault Zoe to the spacious Tesla Model X, the initial burst of acceleration from standstill is eye-opening.
+The ID.3 feels punchy all the way up to the national speed limit, too.

 In addition, you can put the car in B mode, which increases the energy regeneration when you ease off the accelerator, and means you rarely need to touch the brake pedal.